Many of the best business phone systems remain to be an

 first-rate security devices.
 And Allworx delivers an advanced IP system

-small business deployments.
-All of the above PBX companies, some of which
+that has seen numerous small business deployments.
+Each of the chosen PBX companies, some of which

-cloud based services should continue to deliver communications
+cloud-based services, should continue to deliver outstanding communication

 solutions into the future, ensuring product certainty.